dorsaSz97/be-sweet/README.md

-# Be Sweet Website
+# Be Sweet (not responsive)

-This is my 18th project which is a website for the clip 'Be Sweet' from the artist 'Japanese Breakfast'.
+This is a website for the clip 'Be Sweet' from the artist 'Japanese Breakfast' coded with JavaScript.

 (The design is by Chloé Hateau)